DSpace/DSpace/dspace/docs/DrumConfigurationCustomization.md

 The "CASCADE" option deletes the primary key associated with the constraint.

-The implicit contraint names are believed to be stable, so while kludgy, this should work consistently.
+The implicit constraint names are believed to be stable, so while kludgy, this should work consistently.

 ### Renaming Columns